TsukiGva2/tuf-clojure/README.md

 clone this repo:

     $ git clone https://github.com/TsukiGva2/tuf-clojure

+Then run the jar file in the bin/uberjar/ directory:

+    $ cd bin/uberjar/
+    $ java -jar tuf-0.1.0.jar

 ## Usage

-Run the jar file (in the bin/ directory) with the following command:
+Run the jar file (in the bin/uberjar/ directory) with the following command:

-    $ java -jar tuf-0.1.0.jar [args]
+    $ java -jar tuf-0.1.0.jar

 ## Options